ezEngine/docs/docs/custom-code/typescript/custom-ts-components.md

 1. `ez.TypescriptComponent`
 1. `ez.TickedTypescriptComponent`

 If it extends `ez.TypescriptComponent`, it can react to messages, startup/shutdown and activation/deactivation callbacks.
 However, it will not be updated regularly.
-Though this can be achieved through [messages (TODO)](ts-messaging.md).
+Though this can be achieved through [messages](ts-messaging.md).

 If it extends `ez.TickedTypescriptComponent`, the member function `Tick()` is executed regularly.
 The rate at which it shall be called can be modified using `SetTickInterval()`.